|Welcome to Terralingua’s Portal on Biocultural Diversity Conservation!

 Thousands of people all over the world are rising to the challenge.
 From Indigenous peoples and local communities striving to safeguard their landscapes and ways of life, to the many committed others who are working for the cause at local, regional, and global levels, there are countless efforts underway to stop and reverse biocultural diversity loss.
 But these efforts are often isolated from one another—separate dots, so to speak, on the global map of biocultural diversity conservation.
 In isolation, one effort can’t learn from the others, and collectively we all can’t learn from them.
 There is an urgent need to “connect the dots”.

 Please get involved!
-You can do so by adding to the Projects gallery, posting articles on the Solutions blog, or adding to our collection of biocultural diversity Stories.
+You can do so by adding to the Projects gallery or by submitting articles to our blog.
 And you can join the Conversation by participating in the biocultural diversity discussion forum on our interactive Terralingua Ubuntu site.
 Share your insights with others, and create meaningful and fruitful connections.
 This space is for you—for you to use, co-create, and make alive.
 We look forward to your contributions to this growing community of practice.

 Biocultural Diversity Conservation Projects: